-12. Income Taxes
+12.13.
+Income Taxes

-For the three months ended March 31, 2024, the Company recorded an income tax provision of \$244, which includes a discrete income tax provision of \$412.
-The calculation of the overall income tax provision for the three months ended March 31, 2024 primarily consists of a discrete income tax expense for the accrual of interest related to unrecognized tax benefits.
-For the three months ended March 31, 2023, the Company recorded an income tax provision of \$13, which includes a discrete income tax expense of \$16.
-The calculation of the overall income tax provision for the three months ended March 31, 2023 primarily consist of a discrete income tax expense for the accrual of interest related to unrecognized tax benefits.
+For the three months ended March 31, 2024 June 30, 2024, the Company recorded an income tax provision of \$244 1.2, which includes a discrete income tax provision of \$412 million.
+The calculation of the overall income tax provision for the three months ended March 31, 2024 June 30, 2024 primarily consists of domestic and foreign income taxes offset by a discrete income tax expense benefit for the accrual of interest a reduction in unrecognized tax benefits related to unrecognized tax benefits. the expiration of the statutes of limitations in various state jurisdictions.
+For the three months ended March 31, 2023 June 30, 2023, the Company recorded an income tax provision of \$130.2, which includes a discrete income tax expense of \$16.7 million.
+The calculation of the overall income tax provision for the three months ended March 31, 2023 June 30, 2023 primarily consists of foreign income taxes, and a discrete tax income tax expense benefit for the accrual of interest a reduction in unrecognized tax benefits. the expiration of the statutes of limitations in various state jurisdictions.